cberes/gardens/README.md

 ## Deployment
 ### Front-end

-The front-end has its own [deployment instructions](front-end/README.md).
+The front-end is deployed automatically by the CI job, but there are also [instructions for manual deployment](front-end/README.md).

 ### Back-end